emilsViksnins/Practical_Project/readme.md

 ## Launch procedure
 - Git clone this repository locally.
 - Verify that MySQL is running on the target system.
-- Create database named: expense_manager.
+- Create a database named: expense_manager.